microsoft/nni/tools/README.md

 ## Installation

- 1.Enter tools directory
+ 1. Enter tools directory

- 2.Use pip3 to install packages
+ 2. Use pip3 to install packages
     * Install for current user:

           pip3 install --user -e .

     * Install for all users:

           pip3 install -e .

- 3.Change the mode of nnictl file
+1. Change the mode of nnictl file

     chmod +x ./nnictl

-4.Add nnictl to your PATH system environment variable.
+2. Add nnictl to your PATH system environment variable.

   * You could use `export` command to set PATH variable temporary.